krivard/codalab-worksheets-wiki/Dev_Run-web-site-and-bundle-service-on-the-same-development-machine.md

       }
       ```

    Take the "server" block in the output and insert it into your CLI config file (`.codalab\config.json` in your home directory).
+Since the values for `app_id` and `app_key` can be long, make sure to remove any line breaks that resulted from copying from the command prompt.

    c.
 Run the Django web site.
 Make sure it uses port 8000.
 Note for Visual Studio users: with the latest Python Tools for Visual Studio, you can set the port number in the Debug tab of the project properties.